ufo-kit/ufo-filters/docs/generators.rst

 .. gobj:class:: camera

     The camera task uses `libuca`_ to read frames from a connected camera and provides them as a stream.

     When :gobj:prop:`name` is provided, the corresponding plugin is instantiated by the camera task itself.
 However, an already configured UcaCamera object can also be passed via :gobj:prop:`camera`.

-    The amount of processed frames can be controlled with either :gobj:prop:`count` or :gobj:prop:`time`.

     .. gobj:prop:: name:string

         Name of the camera that is used.

-    .. gobj:prop:: number:int
+    .. gobj:prop:: number:uint

         Number of frames that are recorded.

-    .. gobj:prop:: time:float

-        Duration over which frames are recorded.

-    .. gobj:prop:: readout:boolean
+    .. gobj:prop:: properties:string

-        If *TRUE*, start read out instead of recording and grabbing live.
+        Property string, i.e. ``roi-width=512 exposure-time=0.1``.

     .. _libuca: https://github.com/ufo-kit/libuca